vercel-labs/mcp-to-ai-sdk/README.md

 # MCP to AI SDK

 A CLI tool that generates Vercel AI SDK stubs for Model Context Protocol (MCP) tools.
+Think of it as "shadcn for MCP".

 Why would you do this over using the MCP directly: